-Completed Applications to Purchase and corresponding payments must reach the Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners or the Selling Agent (if any) prior to the end of the Offer Period, or such earlier date as may be specified by the Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners.
-Acceptance by the Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners or the Selling Agent (if any) of the completed Application to Purchase shall be subject to the availability of the Bonds and the acceptance by DMPI.
+Completed Applications to Purchase and corresponding payments must reach the Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners prior to the end of the Offer Period, or such earlier date as may be specified by the Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners.
+Acceptance by the Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners of the completed Application to Purchase shall be subject to the availability of the Bonds and the acceptance by DMPI.
 In the event that any check payment is returned by the drawee bank for any reason whatsoever or the nominated bank account to be debited is invalid, the Application to Purchase shall be automatically canceled and any prior acceptance of the Application to Purchase shall be deemed revoked.